tetram2674562/IncendieOS/README.md

 The resulting ISO file will be located in the root directory of the git repository as `ArcticFox_OS.iso`

-You must have docker and most probably qemu-system-i386 (or qemu for i386 systems).
+You must have docker in order for the build script to work.

 Just use the build.sh script !